Joshua Belluz: Club career

 From 2017 to 2019, he spent time with the Vaughan Azzurri first team in League1 Ontario.
 From 2021 to 2022, he played with West Chester United SC in USL League Two.
 In 2023, he returned to playing with Vaughan Azzurri in League1 Ontario and also started in the 2023 Canadian Championship match against Major League Soccer club CF Montréal.

 In January 2024, he signed a professional contract with Colorado Rapids 2 of MLS Next Pro.
 He made his debut on March 21 in a 2024 U.S. Open Cup match, scoring his first goal in a 3-0 victory over Azteca FC.
 He scored his first league goal on March 25 against the Tacoma Defiance.
+In September 2025, Belluz was loaned to USL Championship side Hartford Athletic.
+He scored his first goal in the USLC on October 8, 2025, in a 3-1 victory over the Oakland Roots.

-Belluz was loaned to USL Championship side Hartford Athletic on September 5, 2025.
+In January 2026, he signed with Pacific FC in the Canadian Premier League.
+He made his debut on April 5, 2026 against Cavalry FC.